After Your Hearing

 Options after your claim is rejected

-If your claim is rejected, there are still ways to become a permanent resident in Canada.
+If your claim is rejected, there are still ways to stay or become a permanent resident in Canada.
 You may be able to:

 Appeal to the Immigration and Refugee Board – Refugee Appeal Division (IRB-RAD)

-Most refugee claimants can appeal (ask for a review) to the IRB-RAD if the IRB-RPD rejects their claim.
+Most refugee claimants can appeal (ask for a review) to the IRB-RAD if their refugee claim is rejected by the IRB-RPD.
 The IRB-RAD will tell you if you can appeal.
-Get a legal representative to help you.

-You may not be able to appeal to the IRB-RAD if:
+You may not be able to appeal to the IRB-RAD namely if:

-• You withdrew or abandoned a refugee claim earlier
+• You withdrew or abandoned your refugee claim.

-If you are not allowed to appeal to the IRB-RAD, you may ask the Federal Court to review your claim.
-Ask a lawyer to look at options, including a “constitutional challenge.”
-See Judicial Review.
+If you are not allowed to appeal to the IRB-RAD, you may file a Judicial Review application to the Federal Court of Canada to review your claim.
+Ask a lawyer what steps you should take.

 To start the appeal process, you must:

-• List everyone who is appealing or do a separate notice for each person.
+• List everyone who is appealing or do a separate Notice of Appeal for each person.

-• Mail three copies of your notice of appeal to the registry of the IRB-RAD (or send one copy by email).
+• Mail three copies or email one copy of your Notice of Appeal to the registry of the IRB-RAD.

-• After you send in the Notice of Appeal form, you will get an Acknowledgement Letter.
-It has your IRB-RAD registry office and contact information, the date you must file your Appellant’s Record, and explains what will happen next.
+After you send in the Notice of Appeal form, you will receive an Acknowledgement Letter.
+This letter will tell you the date when you must file the next part of your appeal, called the Appellant’s Record.
+It will also tell you the IRB-RAD registry office and contact information where you should send it, and will explain what will happen next.

 For your appellant’s record, you must: